k78ma/quartz/content/4B/ECE 457A/Geometric Semantic Genetic Programming.md

 $$
 s(T_{\text{child}}) \approx \alpha s(T_{1}) + (1-\alpha)s(T_{2}), \quad  \quad  0 \leq \alpha \leq 1
 $$
 The child behaves "between" parents on the training set, making the fitness landscape smoother.
 Local improvements in semantics also become easier to exploit.
-However, the price we pay is that explicit program representations can grow very quickly unless special simplification mechanisms are use
+However, the price we pay is that explicit program representations can grow very quickly unless special simplification mechanisms are used.